IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 #### For iOS:
 `UID2Manager.shared.generateIdentity()`

-Once the API call successfully completes, the application will display the resulting identity and persist it inside the UID2Manager class.
+When the API call successfully completes, the app displays the resulting identity and persists it inside the `UID2Manager` class.

-The identity contains the generated UID2 advertising token value which can be retrieved using
+The identity contains the generated UID2 advertising token value which can be retrieved using the following method call:

 #### For Android:
 `UID2Manager.getInstance().getAdvertisingToken()`